Our new Duyun Maoijian 2019 green tea is available for pre-order till the 15th of July.

 The tea can be bought in packages of 100 grams with a 20% discount from its future price.

 Although some of you might know this tea from last year, here is a short summary for those who are yet to try it.

-It was during our sourcing trip in 2018 that we have first been to Guizhou province to visit local tea growing areas.
+It was during our sourcing trip in 2018 that we have first been to Guizhou province to visit local tea-growing areas.
 Previously, in the 90’s we have already seen many well-known sites, like the Guilin region.
 Fishing cormorants, rafting boats on the river—when around, one ought to call on Guilin.
-Situated East from Sichuan, this locality is known for its capped limestone hills; the capital of the province is Guiyang.
+Situated East of Sichuan, this locality is known for its capped limestone hills; the capital of the province is Guiyang.
 Our friend told us that in order to build the airport, they had to clear away five of the limestone hills.